01 of 16

-Building your home theater is the true endpoint of home remodeling.
-Once you have concluded most of the work of fixing windows and installing floors, it's time to reach deeper into the bank account and lavish attention on your entertainment needs.
+Building a home theater room can often be the true endpoint of home remodeling.
+Once you have concluded the more utilitarian work of fixing windows and installing floors, it's time to reach deeper into the bank account and lavish attention on your entertainment needs.
 After all, who doesn't need a home movie theater room?

+But a home theater room is more than just a sofa and a screen.
 Certain requirements, like controlling outside light and the ability to cast a large enough picture, should be met in order to call this a proper home movie theater.
-These requirements reflect a video projector sensibility, but most can be applied to large, flat-screen TVs, as well.
-Finally, rules were meant to be bent or broken, so feel free to adapt them to your own needs and limitations.
+Requirements apply both to video projectors and screens as well as to large, flat-screen TVs.Continue to 2 of 16 below.

-Dedicated space means that little else happens in that home theater except for screening-related activities.
-And today, screening means far more than it ever did: streaming services like Netflix and Hulu, BluRay movies, video gaming, and conventional cable TV.
+A dedicated home theater room is a room solely dedicated to watching videos on a big screen.
+This means that little else happens in that home theater except for screening-related activities.
+And today, screening means far more than it ever did, with streaming services like Amazon Prime, Netflix, and Hulu, BluRay movies, video gaming, and conventional cable TV.

 When the home theater shares space with other activities, the cinematic experience is lessened.
 When the non-dedicated home theater shares open floor plan space with the kitchen, cooking sounds and smells invade.
 When the theater is the living room, kids run around and light is difficult to control.

 Spare bedrooms work fine, but they do need to be long enough so that viewers can maintain a proper distance from the screen.
 This is especially important with video projectors.
 At the extreme end, a projector needs roughly a 14-foot throw distance in order to cast a 150-inch diagonal picture, though short-throw projectors are available.Continue to 3 of 16 below.